Jon Ossoff: Early life and education

 Ossoff was born on February 16, 1987, in Atlanta, Georgia.
 He was raised in Northlake, an unincorporated community.
 Ossoff's mother, Heather Fenton, is an Australian immigrant who was born and raised in Sydney and immigrated to the United States at the age of 23.
 She co-founded NewPower PAC, an organization that works to elect women to local office across Georgia.
-His father, Richard Ossoff, who is of Russian Jewish and Lithuanian Jewish descent, owns Strafford Publications, a specialist publishing company.
-Ossoff was raised Jewish and, due to his mother being a gentile, formally converted to the religion prior to his bar mitzvah.
+His father, Richard Ossoff, who is of Russian Jewish and Lithuanian Jewish descent, is an attorney who owns Strafford Publications, a specialist publishing company, and who was active in the 1980s fight against the Presidential Parkway planned for intown Atlanta.
+Ossoff is Jewish and, due to his mother being a gentile, formally converted to the religion prior to his bar mitzvah.
 His ancestors fled pogroms in the early 20th century, and he noted in an interview that he grew up among Holocaust survivor relatives and detailed how this greatly influenced him and his worldviews.
 He previously held dual Australian citizenship through his mother.

-He attended The Paideia School, an independent school in Atlanta.
+He attended The Paideia School, a private school in Atlanta.
 While in high school, he interned for civil rights leader and U.S. representative John Lewis.
-In 2009, Ossoff graduated from Georgetown University's Walsh School of Foreign Service with a Bachelor of Science degree.
+In 2009, Ossoff graduated from Georgetown University's Walsh School of Foreign Service with a Bachelor of Science in culture and politics.
 He attended classes taught by former U.S. secretary of state Madeleine Albright and former Israeli ambassador to the United States Michael Oren.
 He earned a Master of Science degree in international political economy from the London School of Economics in 2013.

 Early career

 After receiving a recommendation from John Lewis, Ossoff worked as a national security staffer and legislative assistant for foreign affairs and defense policy for U.S. representative Hank Johnson from 2007 to 2012.
 From 2013 to 2021, Ossoff was the managing director and chief executive officer of Insight: The World Investigates (TWI), a London-based investigative television production company that works with reporters to create documentaries about corruption in foreign countries.
 The firm produced BBC investigations about ISIS war crimes and death squads in East Africa.
 Ossoff was involved in producing a documentary about the staging of a play in Sierra Leone.
-Ossoff had previously received an inheritance of an unknown amount from his grandfather, a former co-owner of a Massachusetts leather factory, of which he used $250,000 to co-fund Insight: TWI alongside company founder and former BBC reporter Ron McCullagh, who first met Ossoff when he was 16-years-old during a family vacation to France and with whom he kept in contact afterward.
+Ossoff had previously received an inheritance of an unknown amount from his grandfather, a former co-owner of a Massachusetts leather factory, of which he used $250,000 to co-fund Insight: TWI alongside company founder and former BBC reporter Ron McCullagh, who first met Ossoff when he was 16 years old during a family vacation to France and with whom he kept in contact afterward.